Green That Life

 Vote for the Planet

 Knowing where your state and local candidates stand on environmental issues is critical.
 Take a few minutes to visit candidate campaign websites and search for their record on environmental protection.
-You can even contact the candidates directly to ask their views on environmental policy.
+You can even contact the candidates directly to ask their views on environmental policy and push for change.

 For more details on how to vote and who to vote for, see Green That Life’s Voter Guide, which is packed with voter information and resources.